-The winners of the inaugural Mollie Dyer Awards were announced on Friday, November 30, 2018 in Melbourne.
+The winners of the 2021 Mollie Dyer Awards were announced on Friday, November 26 in Melbourne.

-The Youth Award winner will not be announced publicly however, we are very proud of their inspirational leadership.
+The Emerging Leader Award winner will not be announced publicly, however we are very proud of their resilience, dedication and inspirational leadership.